 If you’re adventurous and don’t mind roughing it, take a tent with you and find a campsite.
 Pitching your own tent is so much cheaper than a bed for the night, and some countries allow you to wild camp so you can just pitch up anywhere.
 Even better, choose a hammock instead of a bed for the night (although you will need your mosquito repellent for this one).

 I use Booking.com for most of my accommodation.
 I check the reviews through here before deciding which one to book.

 Food & Drink

-It’s easy to eat cheaply when you’re solo.
-You can stay away from fancy restaurants, eat breakfast bars for dinner, and there’s no one to make you try that new sushi restaurant that has just opened in town.
+It can be easy to eat cheaply when you’re solo.
+You can stay away from fancy restaurants, eat breakfast bars for dinner (I always pack these with me), and there’s no one to make you try that new sushi restaurant that has just opened in town.
 You can eat whatever takes your desire, and not feel guilty about visiting a burger joint twice in one day.

 Drinking can really diminish your budget too, so find out what the local drink is in the country and choose that over your normal tipple.
 Choose house wine (if the country produces its own) or local beers, as imported beers and spirits can be the same price as what you’d pay back home.
 If you’re not staying in a hostel which has a discounted bar, look for happy hours, drink promotions in local bars, or places where you can BYO (bring your own).

 For food lovers, you could even combine your love of the cuisine with a food tour.
 They are a great way of meeting others instead of dining alone.
 You'll get a night out (or a few hours at least) as well as learn more about the culture whilst visiting a few different restaurants or bars at the same time.

 When you travel, generally one of the most expensive costs are flights.
 Sign up for a price alert to be notified of when the price goes down.
 The more flexible you are with the dates, the better the chances you have of finding a cheaper fare.
 Another tip is to avoid the peak seasons if you're able to. * Check flights and prices